J01100/integral-calculator/README.md

 ## How to install and run
 1. Install Python 3.6+ from the official website.
-2. Install the dependencies: Sumpy, Tkinter, and Matplotlib.
+2. Install the dependencies: Sumpy, Tkinter, and Matplotlib by running `pip install <dependency_name>` from the terminal.
 3. Download/clone the repository then unzip the files.
 4. Find the folder containing main.py.
 5. Run from the terminal `python/python3 main.py` or use your IDE.

 ## Features
 * Utilizes Sympy for symbolic calculations.
-* Output is displayed in LaTex by using Tkinter's canvas and Matplotlib using `pip install <dependency_name>`.
+* Output is displayed in LaTex by using Tkinter's canvas and Matplotlib.
 * Graphing of functions by using Symplot.
 * Derivatives as an added bonus.